 Notwithstanding any rule of law or practice to the contrary, the Public Trustee, acting in one capacity, may commence proceedings in his corporate name against himself acting in another capacity: Provided that in every such case the Public Trustee shall obtain the directions of the Court as to how the opposing interests are to be represented.

 [53.
-Repealed by No. 9 of 2008 s.
+Deleted by No. 9 of 2008 s.
 31.]

 54. Deposit of wills and other documents